top of page

 A written, nonfiction story between 400-600 words, single or double spaced

-Examples: short story, poetry, script, feature article
+Examples: short story, script, feature article

 GRAPHIC STORY